elisardofelix/gMapMarkersJs/README.md

 <script type="text/javascript">
 /*
-    Instance the new object with any name and set the parameters in the creation like: new mapsmarker('id of div html object', Zoom number 1 - 20 ,'type of map');
+    Instance the new object with any name and set the parameters in the creation like: new mapsmarker('id of div html object', Zoom number 1 - 20 ,'type of map [roadmap, satellite, terrain or hybrid]');
 */
 var mk = new mapsmarker('map_canvas',14,'roadmap');
 // add any markers with the method addMarker(lat,lon, 'Title', 'Text on Html or Plain that show when click on the marker')